Borderline Personality Disorder

-Here are some ways to help a friend or relative with the disorder:
+Here are some ways to help a friend or family member with borderline personality disorder:

 - Offer emotional support, understanding, patience, and encouragement.
 Change can be difficult and frightening to people with borderline personality disorder, but things can improve over time.

 - Encourage your loved one in treatment for borderline personality disorder to ask about family therapy.

 Clinical trials are research studies that look at new ways to prevent, detect, or treat diseases and conditions.
 The goal of clinical trials is to determine if a new test or treatment works and is safe.
 Although individuals may benefit from being part of a clinical trial, participants should be aware that the primary purpose of a clinical trial is to gain new scientific knowledge so that others may be better helped in the future.